iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> My housemates & I have all tested positive but we can't report it in the app because the health department hasn't contacted any of us so there is no PIN code.<br> :date: __2020-10-22 02:52:42__

+> Bluetooth Required.
+I use bluetooth very selectivly.
+I won't use it 24/7 as it increases the chance of hacking...bluejacking in other words.<br> :date: __2020-10-19 03:24:57__

 > I was potentially exposed by my doc at a visit.
 The app is weak because reporting is optional.
 A good start.
 However in a few minutes my wife and I were able to be in the presence of: a vegetable lady, and 4 office co-workers in our local dem office.
 We duly called them all.i felt like typhoid mary.
 John.<br> :date: __2020-10-16 00:31:32__